 This work was supported by a National Science Foundation EPSCoR award #IIA-1539071.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Diessner, Natallia Leuchanka; Ashcraft, Catherine; Gardner, Kevin H.; and Hamilton, Lawrence C., "I’ll be dammed!
-Public preferences regarding dam removal in New Hampshire" (2020).
-New Hampshire EPSCoR.
+Public preferences regarding dam removal in New Hampshire (Pre-print)" (2020).
+Elementa: Science of the Anthropocene.
 16.